theisaachome/ocp-notes/010-exception/exception.md

 ##  Checked Vs Unchecked Exceptions
 ### Checked Exception
-- The classes that directly inherit the Throwable class except RuntimeException and Error are known as checked exceptions.
+- Checked exceptions are unacceptable conditions that a programmer foresees at the time of writing a method.

+- For an example, FileNotFoundException is a checked exception.

-- For example, IOException, SQLException, etc. Checked exceptions are checked at compile-time.
+- Checked exceptions are so named because they’re checked during compilation.

+- If a method call throws a checked exception, the compiler checks and ensures that the calling method is either handling the exception or declaring it to be rethrown.

-### Unchecked Exception
+### **`Runtime exceptions`**

+- A runtime exception is a representation of a programming error.
+These occur from inappropriate use of a piece of code.
+	- For example, `NullPointerException`
+-  A runtime exception is a subclass of java.lang.RuntimeException.

-- The classes that inherit the RuntimeException are known as unchecked exceptions.
+- Together, runtime exceptions and errors are referred to as unchecked exceptions.

+- ### Unchecked Exception

+	- Unchecked exceptions = Runtime exception + Errors

 	- For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.

 	- Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

 ### Error

-- Error is irrecoverable.
-Some example of errors are OutOfMemoryError, VirtualMachineError, AssertionError etc..
+-  When the JVM throws errors these errors are considered to be serious exceptional conditions and they can’t be directly controlled by your code.
+- `For example:`
+	- NoClassDefFoundError
+	- StackOverflowError
 ---

 ## **`The default exception handler`**